ad0min/Android-Thing-Raspberry-Pi-3B/Face-Recognition-On-Rasp/readme.md

 ```

 ### Connect rasp pi to Server
-Build and Run app AndroidThing in raspberry
+Build and Run source from folde './android' in raspberry
 ```Change Ip, Port by Ip, Port of server in file Config```